webignition/web-resource-cache/docs/getting-started.rst

 Edit your ``docker/.env`` file as needed.
 Refer to the :doc:`configuration guide </configuration>`

+.. _getting-started-installation:

 ------------
 Installation
 ------------

 You've got the code and you've set your configuration via environment variables.
 Now to install.

-The following :ref:`simple installation guide <simple-installation>` briefly covers how to install an instance.
+The following :ref:`simple installation guide <getting-started-simple-installation>` briefly covers how to install an instance.

-If you ever want to perform zero-downtime upgrades (yes, yes, do you) or if you ever want to run multiple instances on the same host, you want to create an :ref:`isolated installation <isolated-installation>`.
+If you ever want to perform zero-downtime upgrades (yes, yes, do you) or if you ever want to run multiple instances on the same host, you want to create an :ref:`isolated installation <getting-started-isolated-installation>`.

-.. _simple-installation:
+.. _getting-started-simple-installation:

 ~~~~~~~~~~~~~~~~~~~
 Simple Installation